sarwar1821201/sql-mysql_handnote/img/README.md

 - UPDATE - updates data in a database
 - DELETE - deletes data from a database
 - INSERT INTO - inserts new data into a database
+- CREATE DATABASE - creates a new database
+- ALTER DATABASE - modifies a database
+- CREATE TABLE - creates a new table
+- ALTER TABLE - modifies a table
+- DROP TABLE - deletes a table
+- CREATE INDEX - creates an index (search key)
+- DROP INDEX - deletes an index

+## The SQL SELECT Statement
+The SELECT statement is used to select data from a database.
+It means select all rows from the table

+  select *from employees;